 The tracking ID or tracking code is what allows Google to analyse your traffic.
 You can get your ID simply clicking on the blue Get Tracking ID button at the bottom of the page.
 Copy the ID and paste is somewhere where you can use it later.

-tracking IDFor your tracking to work, the code needs to be installed on every page of your website.
+For your tracking to work, the code needs to be installed on every page of your website.
 This doesn’t mean you have to manually add it to each individual page there are far easier ways to do this.
 If you used a CMS, such as WordPress, to create your website, you can add the code easily by using a plugin such as Google Analytics by Monster Insights.
-For other types of website, it is usually done by adding the code to your website’s header which, as it appears on every page, means you only need to add it once.
-If you don’t have a plugin you can use, check out Google’s own help page on how to set up tracking.
+For other types of website, it is usually done by adding the code to your website’s header which, as it appears on every page, means you only need to add it once. - Enabling enhanced features

 Two additional features you’ll want to enable are demographics and in-page analytics.